neelsoumya/science_blog_fun/drown_mount_everest.md

-# How much water would it take drown Mt.
+# How much water would it take to drown Mt.
 Everest?

 Let us wildly oversimplify the Earth as a perfect sphere, pretend all land is exactly at sea level, and then pour on the water until Mount Everest’s summit (8 848 m) disappears under a global bathtub.^\[1]